brandontlocke/NERtwork/README.md

 You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download)

 ## Folder Setup
 As is, the script will run Stanford NER on every text (.txt) file within a folder.
-This expects that the stanford-ner-2018-02-27 folder, all of the text files, and the batchner.sh script are all within the same folder.
+This expects that the NER folder (as of this writing, the `stanford-ner-2018-02-27` folder), all of the text files, and the batchner.sh script are all within the same folder.

 ```
 ├──🗂 project folder
 |   ├──🗂 stanford-ner-2018-02-27
-|   └──batchner.sh
+|   └──batchner.sh [or batchner-win.sh on Windows]
 |   └──file1.txt
 |   └──file2.txt
 |   └──file3.txt